partonzm/plate_analyser/README.txt

 ************************************* Work flow (last: 31Aug18) *************************************

-To note: This script has been written by and for PERLARA PBC to analyze plates coming off of the modularscience custom-built 384-well plate imager (meant for C. elegans).
+To analyze plates from screening data.
 It provides a set of modules which (when more fully functionalized) can be ported to other high-throughput screening projects.

 Ensure file names are correct!!!